 More granular investigation of social mobility in Chile reveals cases of marginalised individuals and groups breaking through ceilings of class, gender, race, ethnicity, geography and more.
-These provide hope of building on such successes by understanding their mechanisms.
+The hope is to build on their success through an understanding of the mechanisms.

 "For someone who has no assets ...

 education is the only way out, you know?

 It was definitely education for me, because there was nothing else to hold on to.
 My choices were to become a footballer, a drug dealer or studying.
 Those were the only ways I saw a chance for some mobility, and I didn't know how far I could move either.
-Luckily, I now have a stable job and I'm comfortable, and I can make certain economic decisions that have been enabled by my level of education".
+Luckily, I now have a stable job and I'm comfortable, and I can make certain economic decisions that have been enabled by my level of education."